alexholehouse/unpack/README.md

 Contact
 --------------------
-Drop me a line at alex@holehouse.org if you want to shout at me!
+Drop me a line at alex@holehouse.org if you want to shout at me, or request additional file format support.